baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 - [VTUFileHandler.jl](https://github.com/baxmittens/VTUFileHandler.jl)

 	A VTU library for reading and writing vtu files.
 In addition, all mathematical operators are provided needed for stochastic postprocessing.
-This results in the datatype `VTUFile` can be directly used with the sparse grid enabling interpolating complete OGS6 result files ([JOSS paper](https://joss.theoj.org/papers/10.21105/joss.04300)).
+This results in the datatype `VTUFile` can directly be used with the sparse grid, enabling interpolating complete OGS6 result files ([JOSS paper](https://joss.theoj.org/papers/10.21105/joss.04300)).

 - [XDMFFileHandler.jl](https://github.com/baxmittens/XDMFFileHandler.jl)